opensciencegrid/topology/README.md

 - Send an email to <help@opensciencegrid.org> requesting your desired changes.

 For definitions for the various fields, consult the corresponding template file for the type of data you are updating.

+### How to Register Downtime ###

+The file that contains downtime information about resources you own is named `topology/<FACILITY>/<SITE>/<RESOURCE GROUP NAME>_downtime.yaml`.
+To find out what resource group a host is in, you can grep for the FQDN of the host.

+To add new downtime, add the contents of `template-downtime.yaml` to the end of the downtime file in the path above, and follow the instructions in the comments to fill out the necessary fields.
+Then, submit your changes as a GitHub pull request.

+**Note:** Make sure there is no additional indentation in the YAML data you add;
+the first line (with the `-`) must be completely unindented.

+Alternatively, send an email to <help@opensciencegrid.org> requesting your desired changes.

 Viewing the Registry